threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 ## Retreat programme

 - **Day 1:** Arrival day – a quiet, peaceful time to settle in.
-You’ll begin the water-only fast.
+You'll begin the water-only fast.
 - **Days 2 & 3:** Full, active days dedicated to physical training, stretching, and bodywork, designed to cleanse and energize each organ.
 You'll also have opportunities for nature walks, swimming, and enjoying the sauna.
 - **Day 4:** The completion of the fast is celebrated with a bowl of soup, and you'll return home.